-In regard to My Aged Care Assessment staff have provided feedback that the system is bedding down and working well in most cases.
+T In regard to My Aged Care Assessment staff have provided feedback that the system is bedding down and working well in most cases.
 COTA Living Labs Project - it is now unlikely we will be able to source the additional funding necessary for this project.
-7. Other Business 7.
-The Terms of Reference for all Council Advisory Committees are to be reviewed in the first part of 2019.
-The PAAC will be kept updated about this review.
-Mandy the February meeting and use it as a planning meeting for the forthcoming year Maria would like a review of the last year Shirley would like to promote U3A, which has programs running and would like to get more people to participate.
+7. Other Business Implementation of the Positive Ageing Strategy - Mandy complimented Jayne Kierce on this work in addition to her other work over the past couple of years.
+The implementation of the Strategy will be a key focus of the Positive Ageing Team Leader role currently being recruited Terms of Reference over the next year - the PAAC is an advisory committee, advising Council on issues relating to older people.
+Discussed the possibility of The Terms of Reference for all Council Advisory Committees are to be Mandy using the Committee members as ambassadors to go out into the community to seek views of other people and provide feedback to the Committee The committee members were asked what they see as their role and what are the issues - O Volunteers - need to come up reviewed in the first part of 2019.
+The PAAC will be kept updated about this review. with ideas for new volunteer programs.
+An example being the Friendly Visiting program There was discussion about how the Positive Ageing Strategy will be monitored.
+Milena would like to know which priorities have been addressed, which are still to be addressed and which are no longer a priority.
+Mandy suggested this could be looked at on an annual basis at the February meeting and use it as a planning meeting for the forthcoming year Maria would like a review of the last year Shirley would like to promote U3A, which has programs running and would like to get more people to participate.
 Mandy stressed that Council is not able to promote one organisation over another.
 Morrie raised concerns of insurance and liability in personal visiting programs.
 He also noted many people in the community

 8. Meeting closed 3.25pm are not aware of what Council does.
-There is also the SMRC which has funding for seniors groups and looking at how to foster greater connections between seniors groups.
-Milena asked how to reach groups who are not in formal groups.
-Mandy advised SMRC may help and there is also work being done by Councils' Community Development Unit with new arrivals Chris asked if the Committee would be able to provide feedback to PTAC on relevant taxi related issues into the future.
+There is also the SMRC which has funding for seniors groups and looking at how to foster greater connections between seniors groups. o Milena asked how to reach groups who are not in formal groups.
+Mandy advised SMRC may help and there is also work being done by Councils' Community Development Unit with new arrivals o Chris asked if the Committee would be able to provide feedback to PTAC on relevant taxi related issues into the future.
 This was agreed.
 Mandy, on behalf of Council, gave appreciation for everyone's input and a thank you for their contribution throughout the year.
 She wished all a happy Christmas.
 Julie thanked Mandy and her team for the great job they have done in supporting PAAC and ensuring issues affecting older people in the CGD community are promoted.